jaraco/path/README.rst

 Development
 ===========

-To install an in-development version, use the Github links to clone or download a snapshot of the latest code.
+To install a development version, use the Github links to clone or download a snapshot of the latest code.
 Alternatively, if you have git installed, you may be able to use ``pip`` to install directly from the repository::